MarioCatuogno/PanzaUI/README.md

 * __Details!__: to keep track of damages and healings in Raids and Dungeons.
 * __DialogueUI__: to skin the quest interface with a better look.
 * __idTip__: to provide additional information in tooltips.
-* __LeatrixMaps/LeatrixPlus__: to add many cool features to various parts of the UI and to the default maps.
 * __LS:Toasts__: to skin the toast notification frame with a better look.
 * __Simple Item Level__: to get more infos on items in bags and in equipment manager.